earnhoww/odin-landing-page/README.md

 # odin-landing-page
 A simple landing page the combines CSS and HTML.
 Why was CSS so painful.
 It looks so scuffed.
+Also don't use firefox haha